NEW SYSTEM: Full Launch of UPDATED Employment Disclosure Process in SmartSheet by May 15, 2026

 (5b) Does this include reappointment in the same title series?

 No, the academic appointee is not required to complete the Employment Misconduct Disclosure Questionnaire at the time of reappointment in the same academic series.
 This may also apply to some appointment via change in title actions.
-Please consult with Academic Affairs to confirm.
+Please consult with Academic Affairs to confirm by emailing [email protected].

 Yes, if the academic appointee was not previously required to complete the Employment Misconduct Disclosure Questionnaire at the time of appointment in their previous academic series.
-However, shifts between TA and GSR appointments in the same hiring unit (department) do not require a new Employment Misconduct Disclosure Questionnaire.
+However, shifts between the academic student title (TA, GSR, AI, Reader, Tutor) appointments within the same college/school, do not require a new Employment Misconduct Disclosure Questionnaire.

 Yes, if the academic appointee in the WOS position was not previously required to complete the Employment Misconduct Disclosure Questionnaire at the time of appointment in the WOS title.